-This mandatory introductory course provides training in 100% online Canvas platform in order to develop a Certification or Concentration Portfolio based upon NH Department of Education standards.
-Grade Level Expectations (GLE's), Grade Span Expectations (GSE's), lesson planning and reflective practice will be introduced.
-Training in Canvas for 100% online and hybrid delivery will also be included.
-Prerequisites: Program acceptance and must have minimum of a Bachelor's Degree.
+This mandatory introductory course provides training in 100% online Canvas platform in order to develop an understanding of licensure based upon NH Department of Education standards.
+Grade Level Expectations (GLEs), Grade Span Expectations (GSEs), lesson planning, and reflective practice will be introduced.
+Training in Canvas for 100% online delivery will also be included.
+Prerequisites: Program acceptance and must have minimum of a bachelor's degree.